amanmaldar/BellochPrefixSum/README.md

 ### Belloch Prefix Sum Implementation using CUDA

-Program:    Parallel Prefix scan with CUDA\
-Approach:   This assignement works with parallel prefix scan using upsweep and downsweep approach.
+This assignement works with parallel prefix scan using upsweep and downsweep approach.
 The upsweep \
             uses inclusive scan while downsweep uses exclusive scan.
 [1] The CPU results are generated using \
             exclusive scan and compared against GPU results.\
             Simple appraoch:\